Hello, Bonjour and welcome! I’m Jill – a Scot (and French citizen) living near Paris – author, recipe developer, and photographer behind the website.

-From regular family holidays in France as a child; my love of French flute music during a brief spell as professional musician; wine-tasting as a seriously fun hobby; to a French husband, who whisked me to Paris in 1992 following postgraduate marketing studies in my native Scotland.
+From regular family holidays in France as a child; my love of French flute music during a brief spell as professional musician; wine-tasting as a seriously fun hobby (with a wine diploma as an excuse); to a French husband, who whisked me to Paris in 1992 following postgraduate marketing studies in my native Scotland.

 Now, alas – even in France – the giant coffee and sandwich fast-food chains are seriously on the rise, especially at lunchtimes.
 Thankfully it’s still rare to see French people eating and drinking on-the-go, something I sincerely hope will remain exceptional as part of such a champion gourmet culture.
-So let’s stick to French traditions by truly enjoying good, honest, healthy food at regular mealtimes with no grazing along the way.
+So let’s stick to French traditions by truly enjoying good, honest, healthy food at regular mealtimes with NO GRAZING along the way.

 Cheers, santé, and thank you for popping by!